eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- 5+ years experience developing data frameworks using Python
 	- 5+ years of using SQL for data manipulation in a fast-paced work environment
 	- Experience working with open source technologies like Kafka, Hadoop, Hive, Presto, and Spark, or similar
-	- Experience building and optimizing ‘big data’ data pipelines, architectures and data sets
+	- Experience building and optimizing ‘big data' data pipelines, architectures and data sets
 	- Mastery of data warehousing development and fundamentals
 	- Passion for business-oriented data development
 + skill set: